sloopstash/kickstart-chef/README.md

 # Kickstart Chef
-Deploy sample CRM application and Redis server on Docker containers in single shot using Chef cookbooks.
-The application is built on Python Flask micro framework and use Redis as database.
+The ultimate aim of this Chef starter-kit Git repository is to help you deploy a sample CRM app and Redis database server on Docker containers in singleshot using Chef cookbooks and Chef recipes.
+You need user manual to operate the starter-kit.
+Contact us to get the user manual and start learning Chef today.